Ex-Starbucks chief Howard Schultz won’t run for president, citing risk of Trump reelection

 Schultz had been publicly mulling a presidential bid since January, saying the Democratic and Republican parties are dominated by extreme voices, leaving millions of Americans looking for a moderate alternative.

 Schultz’s exploratory effort, which included a national book tour, failed to gain much traction.
-He faced a backlash particularly among Democrats, who portrayed the Seattle billionaire’s ambitions as an egotistical, election-spoiling exercise that would only benefit Trump.
+He faced a backlash, particularly among Democrats, who portrayed the Seattle billionaire’s ambitions as an egotistical, election-spoiling exercise that would only benefit Trump.

 In a letter to supporters Friday, Schultz acknowledged that his independent candidacy could have benefited Trump — while also blaming a divisive political climate for torpedoing his chances.